Robust Adversarial Learning via Sparsifying Front Ends: Conclusions

 \section{Conclusions}

 Our results make the case that sparsity is a crucial tool for limiting the impact of adversarial attacks on neural networks.
-We have also shown that a ``locally linear'' model for the network provides key design insights, both for devising and combating adversarial perturbations.
+We have also shown that a ``locally linear'' model for the network, an implicit premise behind state-of-the-art iterative attacks, provides key design insights, both for devising and combating adversarial perturbations.
 Our proposed sparsifying front end makes an implicit assumption on the generative model for the data that we believe must hold quite generally for high-dimensional data, in order to evade the curse of dimensionality.
 We believe that these results are the first steps towards establishing a comprehensive design framework, firmly grounded in theoretical fundamentals, for robust neural networks, that is complementary to alternative defenses based on modifying the manner in which networks are trained.

-There are many directions for future research.
-Developing sparse generative models for various datasets is required for design of sparsifying front ends.
-For the simple datasets considered here, the orthogonal wavelet basis considered here was a good first guess, but it could be improved upon by learning from data, and by use of overcomplete bases.
-Our placeholder scheme of picking the largest $K$ coefficients could be improved by devising computationally efficient and data-adaptive techniques for enforcing sparsity.
-Finally, while we have restricted attention to simple datasets and small networks in this paper in order to develop insight, the design of larger (deeper) networks for more complex datasets is our ultimate objective.
+While many state-of-the-art defenses are based on modifying the optimization involved in training the overall neural network, ours is a bottom-up approach to robustness which is potentially more amenable to interpretation, and to theoretical guarantees based on a statistical characterization of the input.
+However, much further work is required in order to realize this potential.
+First, developing sparse generative models matched to various datasets is required for design of sparsifying front ends.
+Even for the simple MNIST dataset considered here, the orthogonal wavelet basis considered here is only a first guess, and we believe that it can be improved upon by learning from data, and by use of overcomplete bases.
+Second, our placeholder scheme of picking the largest $K$ coefficients could be improved by devising computationally efficient and data-adaptive techniques for enforcing sparsity.
+Lastly, while our work highlights the role of sparse projections in attenuating perturbations, our theoretical framework applies to a high SNR regime corresponding to relatively small attack budgets.
+In practice, the accuracy with our defense deteriorates for large attack budgets.
+Thus, sparse projections alone are not enough to provide robustness against large adversarial perturbations, and additional ideas are needed to construct a bottom-up approach that is competitive with the current state-of-the-art defense based on adversarial training of the entire network.